Ding-free Dead-blow Mallets

 Mechanic-style mallets, with plastic and rubber striking surfaces on the same tool, at center, work well with punches and other metal tools.
 The tips can be replaced if they become damaged or dirty.

-A third option uses a tightly rolled piece of dried rawhide for the head, right.
+A third option uses a tightly rolled piece of dried rawhide for the head.
 Often used by jewelers, they provide a delicate touch, such as when assembling small box joinery.